Beyond the Black Box: A Survey on the Theory and Mechanism of Large Language Models: Inference Stage

 \textbf{Empirical Camp.} This camp directly explores and investigates the characteristics of the ICL process in large models from experiments rather than theory, providing empirical insights for theoretical analysis of ICL. \citet{icl_Garg_casestudy} examine the ability of Transformers to be trained on well-defined tasks, such as linear tasks, and ultimately learn context.
 It has been found that the Transformer can achieve predictive performance comparable to least squares algorithm.
 As the problem becomes sparse, the prediction error of in-context learning (ICL) will be comparable to the solution of the Lasso problem.
 Additionally, they investigate more complicated tasks, such as two-layer neural networks and four-layer decision trees, and find that Transformers could effectively learn and generalize on these function classes as well.
 In contrast to simulation setting in \citet{icl_Garg_casestudy}, \citet{icl_diff_setting} conduct extensive exploration using a series of LLMs, including GPT-3, InstructGPT, Codex, PaLM, and Flan-PaLM, across different configurations.
 Firstly, they examined the ICL setting with flipped labels to assess the models' ability to override prior knowledge.
 They note that smaller models primarily rely on semantic priors from pretraining during ICL inference, thus often disregarding label flips in the context.
 Conversely, larger models, despite having stronger semantic priors, demonstrate the capability to override these priors when faced with label flips.
 Further, they investigate the ICL setting with semantically unrelated labels, highlighting that sufficiently large models can perform linear classification tasks under this setting.
 In addition, they evaluate models fine-tuned with instructions and find that instruction tuning notably enhanced the utilization of semantic priors compared to learning input-label mappings from contextual demonstrations.
 Another influential work is the study by \citet{emnlp_bestpaper} on the mechanism of ICL from the perspective of information flow, which find that in input-label pairs, label tokens act as anchors.
 Initially, the semantic information from the context aggregates into the token representation of the label tokens at the shallower layers of LLMs, and then the final predictions of LLMs reference the aggregated information in the label tokens.
-Building on this finding, anchor-based re-weighting methods, demonstration compression techniques, and diagnostic analysis frameworks for ICL errors are further proposed, yielding the expected results and validate the analysis.
+Building on this finding, anchor-based re-weighting methods, demonstration compression techniques, and diagnostic analysis frameworks for ICL errors are further proposed, yielding the expected results and validating the analysis.
+More recently, \citet{cheng2025revisiting} also argue from an empirical perspective and highlight that ICL fails to benefit reasoning models with a long chain-of-thought, reminding us that research on ICL needs to be considered from more multidimensional perspectives.